-Digital marketing that targets high-net-worth-individuals and ultra-high-net-worth-individuals is a fairly niche area of expertise, with very few agencies specialising in the luxury sector, and brands generally not understanding the huge impact digital marketing can have on their business.
+Digital marketing that targets high-net-worth-individuals and ultra-high-net-worth-individuals is a fairly niche area of expertise, with few digital agencies specialising in the luxury sector, and luxury brands having been generally slower to implement and reap the benefits of online marketing.

-In light of this, Relevance asked CEO Rumble Romagnoli, Adjunct Professor of Digital Marketing at the International University of Monaco, lecturing on the luxury brand management course, why and how premium brands can use digital marketing to target UHNW clients and which factors should be taken into consideration when creating digital marketing strategies for high networth individuals.
+In light of this, Relevance asked CEO Rumble Romagnoli, Adjunct Professor of Digital Marketing at the International University of Monaco, lecturing on the luxury brand management course, why and how luxury brands can use digital marketing to target HNW and UHNW clients and which factors should be taken into consideration when creating digital marketing strategies to engage this audience.

 Rumble: There is sometimes a misconception among luxury brands and marketers that digital marketing is somehow incompatible with the luxury industry.
-People believe that HNWI do not engage in social media, do not make online purchases etc., or that if they do it is only through super exclusive social media sites or at private members clubs.
+People believe that HNWIs do not engage in social media, do not make online purchases etc., or that if they do it is only through super exclusive social media sites or at private members clubs.

 This is absolutely not the case.

-There is plenty of similar data around which contradicts the perception that HNWI don’t engage in the digital world.
-For example, a study conducted by PwC found that 98% of HNWI access the internet daily and that the world’s wealthy now expect online and digital functionality in many aspects of their lives.
+There is plenty of data around which contradicts the perception that HNWIs don’t engage in the digital world.
+For example, a study conducted by PwC found that 98% of HNWIs access the internet daily and that the world’s wealthiest now expect online and digital functionality in many aspects of their lives.

-Using digital marketing strategies for high networth individuals is niche in that the luxury sector is aimed at a smaller amount of consumers, and on top of that a large portion of businesses in this sector are not using digital to its full potential.
+Using digital marketing strategies for high-net-worth-individuals is niche in that the luxury sector is aimed at a smaller number of consumers, and on top of that a large portion of businesses in this sector are not using digital to its full potential.

 Digital marketing actually provides better value for money than traditional marketing methods, since ROI is a lot easier to track with digital advertising.
 This means it can be a great way for new luxury brands to get the word out without incurring huge expenses.